nlplab/nlplab.github.io/index.md

 interested, feel free to contact
 [Pontus Stenetorp](http://pontus.stenetorp.se/contact.html).

-In short: We are an non-affiliation affiliation.
+In short: We are a non-affiliation affiliation.